What is an Aerator?

 Core Aerators

 Core Aerators, or "pluggers," are a bit like cookie cutters for your lawn.
-When brought across the surface of your lawn the Aerator punctures the ground and removes a small core of dry soil which it then drops on the surface.
-The resulting cavity gives the soil space to expand and makes room for nutrients to work their way back to the surface.
+While being pushed across your lawn the Aerator punctures the ground and removes a small core of dry soil which it then drops on the surface.
+The resulting cavity gives the soil space to expand and makes room for nutrients to work their way down to the grass' roots.

 Spike Aerators